Warbreaker: Sequel

 Sanderson has discussed the possibility of writing another book in the same world as Warbreaker.
-It would not be a sequel (in the strictest definition of the term) as the first book was written as a stand-alone novel.
+It would not be a sequel (in the strictest definition of the term), as the first book was written as a stand-alone novel.
 Sanderson has not stated anything about possible location, events, or characters involved.
 A possible name for the second book is Nightblood, which refers to the living sword Nightblood that is carried by Vasher, one of Warbreaker's main characters.
+Asked about it at a book signing in 2018, he indicated that it might not be released until after the sixth Stormlight Archive book.
+In 2024, he said that it is scheduled for after 2031.

 Aspects of Warbreaker - particularly two of its characters and the sword Nightblood - have appeared in some books in The Stormlight Archive, which shares a universe in Sanderson's linked 'Cosmere'.

 Audiobooks

 GraphicAudio has released Warbreaker as a dramatized audio production.
 It was adapted and produced with a full cast, narrator, sound effects and music.

 Recorded Books has also published an authorized audiobook of Warbreaker.
 The first version was read by James Yaegashi.
-A second version was released in 2015 read by Alyssa Bresnahan.
+A second version was released in 2015; this version was read by Alyssa Bresnahan.